dev-ai-lab/aws-architect/README.md

 - A comparison of different instance types [see](https://instances.vantage.sh/).
 - For demo purposes, we will use t2.micro
 - Fundamental part of cloud
+- User Data:
+  - executed with root privilege
+  - executed during the boot cycle when you first launch an instance
 - User Data Example:
 ```
 #!/bin/bash